Square360/Copilot-Drupal-Instructions/README.md

 # Edit copilot.local.md with your personal preferences
 ```

-> **Note**: The package automatically ensures `copilot.local.md` is added to your project's `.gitignore` during installation, so your personal instructions will remain private.
+> **Note**: The package automatically ensures `copilot.local.md` is added to your project's `.gitignore` during installation (both in `.github/copilot/` and at project root), so your personal instructions will remain private.

 **Use cases:**
 - Test new instruction patterns before proposing to the team